nih-cfde/training-and-engagement/docs/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_8.md

 ## Conclusion

-This concludes the RNAseq on Cavatica tutorial.
+This concludes the RNA-Seq on Cavatica tutorial.
 We hope that you found the tutorial helpful and will continue to use cloud computing for your analysis!

 !!! note " Key Points"